Background pattern

 Pregnancy, breastfeeding, and fertility

-• If you are pregnant or think you may be pregnant, you must inform your doctor immediately to analyze the possible risks that the medicine you are taking may represent for the fetus.
+• If you are pregnant or think you may be pregnant, you must tell your doctor immediately to assess the possible risks that the medicine you are taking may pose to the fetus.

-• You should not interrupt your treatment without consulting your doctor first.
+• Do not stop your treatment without first consulting your doctor.

 • If you are planning to become pregnant, you should evaluate your treatment as soon as possible with your doctor or pharmacist before becoming pregnant.